ihitrec/King-Gym/README.md

 ### Code validation

-> All code will be tested using W3C validation service.
+> All HTML and CSS has been validated using the W3C validator with no errors.

 ### Accessibility

-> Website will be tested using WAVE accessibility assesment tool.
+> Website was tested by WAVE accessibility assesment tool.
+There were no major issues apart from a few contrast errors.
+The colors were not changed since the backround of each location would have to be changed significantly to pass the WCAG standards.

 ### Optimisation